Dhruv667/Fake-Review/README.md

 ![Scikit-learn](https://img.shields.io/badge/Scikit--learn-ML-orange)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A Machine Learning-based web application that detects whether a product review is **Genuine** or **Fake** using Natural Language Processing (NLP) and TF-IDF vectorization.
+A Machine Learning-based web application that detects whether a product review is Genuine or Fake using Natural Language Processing (NLP), TF-IDF vectorization, and an MLP Neural Network classifier.
 The application provides an intuitive Streamlit interface for real-time review analysis.
 ---

 ## 🌐 Live Demo